Key Terms Every Editor Should Know

 In editing as in life, things tend to come in pairs.
 Life has its ups and downs, left and right, sea and land, victory and defeat.
 In editing you have capitals and lowercase, justified and ragged right, insert and delete.

-A lot can be learned about a concept by considering terms that mean the opposite of each other or are related in some other way.
-So we turned to CMOS in search of such pairs, starting with the glossary.
+A lot can be learned about a subject by considering terms that mean the opposite of each other or that are related in some other way.
+So we turned to CMOS in search of such pairs, starting with the glossary of key terms toward the end of the book.
+We found lots of connections, starting with terms related to letters and numbers.

 The Right Type

-Editor’s takeaway: In the apps that we use all day to do our work, a typeface is a font, so unless you’re editing a book on type design, you can knowingly disregard the difference—unless it happens to be trivia night.
-(In this post, we’ll stick to font when we need to refer to one or the other.)
+Editor’s takeaway: From Microsoft Word to Adobe InDesign to WordPress—and pretty much everywhere else editors do their work—a typeface is generally called a font (or, in the HTML you’re reading right now, a font family).
+Unless you’re editing a book on type design, you can knowingly disregard the difference between the two terms.
+In this post, we’ll use font when we need to refer to one or the other.

 Editor’s takeaway: Normally you won’t have to worry about proportional versus monospaced, but if you notice that the figures in a table aren’t lining up properly (especially along the decimal), you may suggest that tabular (monospaced) figures should be used instead of proportional.

 kerning v. letterspacing.
-Letterspacing, also known as tracking, refers to the average space between letters (and other characters) in a line of type.
+Letterspacing, also known as tracking, refers to the average space between letters and other characters in a line of type.
 In justified text (covered below), letterspacing may be adjusted to allow the letters to fill out the line—though not to the degree shown in the first two lines in the following example:

 In this context, the serif on the V is also known as its kern.